KDABLabs/kdabtv/README.md

 # KDAB TV Code Repository

-This repository contains the code of the examples showcased in the **KDAB TV video series**, which are freely available [here](https://www.kdab.com/kdabtv).
+This repository contains the code of the examples showcased in the **KDAB TV video series**, which are freely available [here](https://www.kdab.com/kdabtv) as well as on [KDAB's YouTube channel](https://www.youtube.com/kdabtv).

 # Licensing